Matthew-Hurrell/viva-la-nacho/README.md

 ### Post A Recipe

 The post a recipe page template is a page which features a recipe form to enable users to submit a recipe to the Viva La Nacho site.
 The page is viewable by unauthenticated users but the form is hidden unless a user is logged in.
-The page features similar styling to the rest of the site for consistency and the header and footer nav menus are present for easy user navigation.
+The page features similar styling to the rest of the site for consistency, and the header and footer nav menus are present for easy user navigation.

 ![Post A Recipe Page](readme/assets/images/post-a-recipe-page.png)